itsAmeMario0o/HypeShScripts/README.md

 # HypeShScripts

-Run in a virtual environment:
-# python -m venv venv
+Scripts to interact with Hypershield API

-# source venv/bin/activate
+# Get started

-Set environment variable on your machine.
+1 - Set environment variable on your machine.
 For MacOS:

 nano ~/.bash_profile
 export BEARER_TOKEN="your_token_here"